 If you’re in a high cost of living area with a more expensive mortgage, maybe it will take you longer to pay off your house.
 But you can still do it if you want to.
 And the sooner you start, the sooner you’ll finish.

 Maybe you’re barely making minimum wage right now, or you don’t have a job.
 Things don’t have to stay that way forever.
 You could ask for a raise, look for a better job, or work odd jobs.
-(See this post on making extra money for a list of ideas.)

 The bottom line is: you can do things to change your current situation if you don’t like it.
 That may mean making some unpleasant choices, and it will probably take time.
 It did for us.